-Technically you can have a co-supervisor along with your regular supervisor, but there need to be good arguments for it, and it needs to go through a bureaucratic process.
-Please contact the coordinators of the degree program.
+Technically you can have a co-supervisor along with your regular supervisor, as long as that person holds (exactly) a PhD / doctorate (not MA, not habilitation), and as long as there are good arguments for it.
+In order to guide you through the bureaucratic process, we kindly ask you to contact the coordinators of the degree program.